-- Phase 1 includes the City's property, as well as the adjoining properties to the west (Kendrick and Cypress Abbey). - Phase 2A includes the Mosher property, east of the City property. - Phase 2B includes the Mahon property, south of the City property.
+- Phase 1 includes the City's property, as well as the adjoining properties to the west (Kendrick and Cypress Abbey).
+(Completed in June 2021) - Phase 2A includes the Mosher property, east of the City property.

+• Phase 2B includes the Mahon property, south of the City property.